 The stage of your breast cancer at diagnosis plays an important role in your outlook.

-According to the NCI, you have the best outlook in the 5 years after your breast cancer diagnosis when the cancer is diagnosed and treated at an earlier stage.
+According to the NCL‘s SEER data, you have the best outlook in the 5 years after your breast cancer diagnosis when a medical professional diagnoses the cancer and treats it at an earlier stage.

 Talk with your doctor to learn more about the individual factors that may affect your outlook.